-Vladimir Putin Has A GPS Scrambler That Can Help Crash A Yacht Or Cheat At Pokemon Go
+Vladimir Putin Has A GPS Scrambler That Can Help Crash A Yacht Or Cheat At ‘Pokemon GO’

 — RedditNews (@reddit_news) April 6, 2019

-While it would be reasonable to assume that someone in Putin’s position, with substantial financial resources and access to high-quality military technology, would have access to the equipment and knowledge necessary to make use of such a device, such technology has become surprisingly inexpensive and easy to access.
+While it would be reasonable to assume that someone in Putin’s position, with substantial financial resources and access to high-quality military technology, would have access to the equipment and knowledge necessary to make use of such a device, the technology has become surprisingly inexpensive and easy to access.

-In the summer of 2013, an American research team managed to essentially hijack an $80 million superyacht by using a similar, if slightly more dated, approach.
+In the summer of 2013, an American research team managed to essentially hijack an $80 million super yacht by using a similar, if slightly more dated, approach.
 The attack successfully fooled the ship’s systems into thinking the entire vessel was in a different location.
 The ship’s captain was unable to determine the proper location of the ship and was making course adjustments based on bogus location data.
-This trick was accomplished using a device the size of a small briefcase and costing less than $2000.
+This trick was accomplished using a device the size of a small briefcase and costing less than $2,000.

 Since then, the devices have only become less expensive and easier to procure.

-In fact, they can now be purchased for as little as $300 and have been known to be used for cheating at Pokemon Go, the GPS-based mobile game for smartphones.
+In fact, they can now be purchased for as little as $300 and have been known to be used for cheating at Pokemon GO, the GPS-based mobile game for smartphones.